johnnymurf/Unforgettable-Luncheon/README.md

 Please take a moment to read the manual.

-### Seeqwensah needs to be run my another clock module.
+### Seeqwensah needs to be run by another clock module.